Threezh1/SubdomainFinder/README.md

 	- Some channels will be invalid due to network factors
 	- The speed of collection is not particularly fast

+PS：In the windows, it is recommended to run with cmder.

 ## Usage

 `usage: SubdomainFinder.py [-h] -d DOMAIN [-o] [-html]`